-In all developments at Brisbane Airport, emphasis is put on ensuring that changing customer needs and expectations continue to be understood and met in full.
 Brisbane Airport undertakes regular community and industry consultation to review and understand changing customer needs. important considerations in the review of all future terminal developments include the following:

-- Ensuring safe and simple access for all, taking into account lighting, time of day, weather and all mobility and related issues. - Maximising the effectiveness of connections between all terminals to minimise waiting times and provide simple way finding. - Providing a secure environment for passengers and their belongings, including provision of food and beverage outlets, toilet facilities and associated services. - Anticipating the needs of customers of all ages including those with disabilities, the provision of information about arrivals and departures, as well as gate locations and other key information.
+- · Ensuring safe and simple access for all, taking into account lighting, time of day, weather and all mobility and related issues. - Maxmising the effectiveness of connections between all terminals to minimise waiting times and provide simple way fnding. - Providing a secure environment for passengers and their belongings, including provision of food and beverage outlets, toilet facilties and associated services. - Anticipating the needs of customers of all ages including those with disabilities, the provision of information about arrivals and departures, as well as gate locations and other key information.